gautamnaik1994/Snips-and-Tips/terminal/jupyter-notebook-2-html.md

 # Jupyter Notebook 2 HTML

-Following is the untested Github Action code to convert and host Jupyter notebook on Github Pages
+Following is the untested Github Action code to convert and host Jupyter notebook on Github Pages.

 ```yaml
 name: Build and Publish Jupyter Notebook